NICANORKYAMBA/NICANORKYAMBA/README.md

 ## 💬 Ask me about

-- Python, Node.js, MongoDB, React, Redux, MySQL
+- Python, Node.js, MongoDB, Postgres, React, Redux, MySQL

 ## 📫 How to reach me